franeze/my_portfolio/README.md

 # Data Analyst/ Jr. Data Scientist - PhD

 Transitioning from a career as a Doctoral Researcher and seeking a full-time role in data analytics and BI.
-Bringing a strong background in research methodologies, data analysis, and statistical techniques, with hands-on experience in SQL, R programming, spreadsheets and data visualization.
+Bringing a strong background in research methodologies, data analysis, and statistical techniques, with hands-on experience in Python for data analysis, SQL, R programming, spreadsheets and data visualization.

 #### Technical Skills: Python, SQL, R, Power BI, Tableau, Statistics